inmanta/inmanta-core/docs/quickstart.rst

 (mounted to ``/home/inmanta/quickstart-project``).
 We will come back to the files in this repository

-Finaly, have Docker Compose deploy the quickstart environment:
+Finally, have Docker Compose deploy the quickstart environment:

 .. code-block:: sh